igodlab/igodlab-site/content/learning/computing-systems/01-welcome-aborad.md

 *Ans.-*

+- a.
+Could be classified as not an algorithm because the instruction of adding the 1st row + "another" row (whose fst column contains a non-zero entry) is not specific enough ie. lacks definitness.
+There are many rows w/o a zero as its first element eg. 1st, 3rd, 4th and "another" doesn't specify how to pick among these candidates.
+- b.
+Not an algorithm, it lacks finitness ie. we'll be able to infinetly find a subsequent prime number paired with a natural number $\mathbb{N}$.
+- c.
+Yes, it is a well known algorithm as a matter of fact.
+- d.
 ---

 - **1.13** Two computers, A and B, are identical except for the fact that A has a subtract instruction and B does not.
 Both have add instructions.
 Both have instructions that can take a value and produce the negative of that value.
 Which computer is able to solve more problems, A or B?
 Prove your result.